OHI-Science/OHI-website/content/news/raster_to_terra.md

 {{<newsHead>}}

 Spatial data in `R` has a reputation for being tedious and time consuming.
-With so many file types (`.shp`, `.nc`, `.gpkg`, `.geojson`, and `.tif` to name a few), it can be challenging to wrangle data and metadata to execute analyses and visualize results.
-The [Ocean Health Index](https://oceanhealthindex.org/) has historically applied the `raster` package to monitor the relationship between the health of marine systems and human well-being for 220 regions.
+With so many file types (`.shp`, `.nc`, `.gpkg`, `.geojson`, and `.tif` to name a few), it can be challenging to wrangle maps and metadata and and visualize results.
+The Ocean Health Index has historically utilized the `raster` package to monitor the relationship between the health of marine systems and human well-being for 220 regions.
 The Ocean Health Index program aims to continuously improve methodology while keeping up with the hip trends in environmental science, which motivated the switch from using `raster` to `terra`.
 The `terra` package is essentially the modern version of `raster`, but with faster processing speeds and more flexible functions.
+Some examples of similar functions between `raster` and `terra` are as follows:

+`raster`|`terra`|Use
+`raster()`|`rast()`|Rasterize a spatial file (such as a `.tif` or a sptial dataframe) into a `rasterLayer` (`raster`) or `spatRaster` (`terra`)
+`stack()`|`rast()`|Create raster stack of multiple rasters in order to execute calculations across layers. `rast()` is a more broadly applicable function since it can detect if there is only 1 `spatRaster` or multiple, and if there are multiple within the same directory, then it creates a stack automatically without any additional arguments.
+`calc()`|`app()`, `lapp()`, `focal()`, etc.|Execute a function across a raster or raster stack. `terra` has multiple functions with varying degrees of flexibility depending on if the function is applied across layers, and if the same function is applied to each layer.
+`resample()`|`resample()`|Convert the origin and/or resolution of a raster to that of another.
+For example, you might want to add two rasters, but need to convert the first raster from a low resolution of 0.5 degrees to 0.01 degrees to match the resolution of the second raster.
+`extract()`|`extract()`|Pull value from a raster object where they intersect the locations of another spatial object, such as points that may fall within polygons.
+For `raster()`, the spatial objects can be points, lines, and polygons.
+For `terra`, the second spatial object must be a vector or matrix/dataframe of coordinates.
+For example, the spatial object from which we are extracting are polygons, the user cannot input a spatial dataframe, but rather needs to vectorize the geometry column of the polygons to use `terra::extract()`.

-However, there were certainly some bumps along the road.
-Let's take a look at how we converted our workflows to calculate `soft bottom habitat destruction` and `sea level rise`, while implementing new data layers for `tidal flat habitat`.
+Let's take a look at how we converted our workflows to calculate `soft bottom habitat destruction` and implemented a new spatial extent layer for `tidal flat habitat`.

 <br>